fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/BasicComponentCreation-LittleComponents.md

 ### Writing your own creator function ###

-_**Note:** the scheme described here is not recommended for new code, and is described here only for completeness.
-The ability for users to write their component creator functions directly in JavaScript code will be **removed** in Infusion 2.0._
+<div class="infusion-docs-note"><strong>Note:</strong> the scheme described here is not recommended for new code, and is described here only for completeness.
+The ability for users to write their component creator functions directly in JavaScript code will be <strong>removed</strong> in Infusion 2.0.</div>

 Creator functions follow a few basic steps: